j-greig/greig/_posts/2016-02-14-why-you-should-write.md

 Rinse and repeat.

-<em>*Excuse 2: Don’t have time. *</em> Carve out a regular slot in your schedule for writing.
+**Excuse 2: Don’t have time.**
+Carve out a regular slot in your schedule for writing.
 I like to write first thing in the morning because there are less distractions and I can boast about it on social media.
 Figure out your best time to write, and make it sacred.

 You don’t have to go crazy either.
 I only publish one blog post a week, but I’ll do it come rain or shine (most of the time) because I have a mailing list who I’ve promised a weekly email.